At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Equitas Ltd & Riverstone Insurance UK Ltd v NMP BV [2016]

-Jessica was junior to Charles Dougherty KC, where they represented the insurers in an insurance fraud claim involving nine Old Master paintings allegedly stolen from a renowned Dutch gallery in 1987.
+Led by Charles Dougherty KC, she represented the insurers in an insurance fraud claim involving nine Old Master paintings allegedly stolen from a renowned Dutch gallery in 1987.
 The paintings were subsequently recovered by the Dutch police in 2009.

 [2016]